kythyria/payday2-model-tool/Docs/Modelscript.md

 | `uv0` to `uv7` | UV layers 0 through 7                                                    |
 | `uvs`          | All the UV layers                                                        |
 | `vertices`     | Everything                                                               |
+Default is `vertices`.

-If you want to copy a UV layer from one to another, `remap-uvs` takes a comma-separated list of integers, indicating which UV layer in the incoming model corresponds to which in the current model, for instance `remap-uvs="0,0" vertex-attributes="uv1"` copies UV0 in the incoming model to UV1 in the current model.
+If you want to copy a UV layer from one to another, `remap-uvs` takes a comma-separated list of integers, indicating which UV layer in the incoming model corresponds to which in the current model, for instance `remap-uvs="1,0" vertex-attributes="uv0,uv1"` copies UV0 in the incoming model to UV1 in the current model, and UV1 to UV0.